AydenB/mkdocs/docs/index.md

 ## Why docs.cdrsoftware.com?

 In short, content matters.
-We interviewed and surveyed hundreds of developers and IT Pros and sifted through your website feedback over the years on UserVoice.
+We interviewed and surveyed hundreds of customers and sifted through your website feedback over the years.
 It was clear we needed to make a change and create a modern web experience for content.
 The first thing we did was evaluate our existing content infrastructure.
-The prevous site was built on a 10-15 year-old brittle codebase with an archaic publishing and deployment system that was never designed to run on the cloud.
+The prevous site was built on a 15 year-old brittle codebase with an archaic publishing and deployment system that was never designed to run on the cloud.

 Our focus was not only on the experience, but also on the content we create and how each of you consume it.
 For years customers have told us to go beyond walls of text with feature-level content and help them implement solutions to their business problems.
 We knew that the content we delivered and the platform we built must make it easy for customers to learn and deploy solutions.